|

 i.e. the temperature sensor, the speed sensor, the throttle

-would normally expect for the current operating conditions and are normal based
+would normally expect for the current operating conditions and are normal, based

-on all the other signals it is receiving from other sensors,
+on all the other signals it is receiving from other sensors, compared to each other as a group,

-it acts normally and accordingly.
+then it performs normally and accordingly.

-of a sudden, receives some crazy signal from one of the
+of a sudden receives some crazy signal from one of the

-These emergency measures vary depending on the severity
+Well, these emergency measures vary depending on the severity

 computer's logic by the manufacturer.
 The manufacturer has

-take action to try to 'save' the vehicle systems or
+may even be programmed to take action to try to 'save' the vehicle systems or

 What type of action does the vehicle's computer take?